DB Design Bureau Home | Latest Updates | Technical Drawings | Free-Flight Plans | Aircraft Designed in Australia

 First flight:

-Designer: Graham Swanell, based on concept by George Markey
+Designer: Graham Swanell, based on a concept by George Markey

 Prototype built by: Scott Winton & George Markey